 Dogs LOVE chasing rabbits – mine almost caught one the other day ::facepalm::

-An added bonus to this method is that they leave behind hair, and the scent can keep rabbits, deer, squirrels, and other pests away.
+An added bonus to this method is that dogs and cats leave behind hair, and the scent can keep rabbits, deer, squirrels, and other pests away.

 Next time you give your dog or cat a brushing, save the hair and sprinkle it throughout the garden.